Balqiskinanti/GreenDemic/README.md

 7|_Shopping Bag Preset_| Allows users to set a shopping bag with food items that the family would commonly buy.
 8|_Admin Account_| Allows admin to have their unqiue account.
 9|_Admin Email Sending_| Allows admin to send emails to family account's email.
-10|_Admin Performance Tracker_| ALlows admin to track the performance of family accounts.
+10|_Admin Performance Tracker_| Allows admin to track the performance of family accounts.

 ### Credits